zdata-inc/ambari-extensions/getting-setup/with-vagrant.md

     For Nagios, you must input information to create an admin account, as well as an email for alerts to be sent to.

     For HAWQ, you must input at least the password for the HAWQ administration user and the url for the hdfs namenode.
-If you're using vagrant that url will be: `hdfs://master.ambaricluster.local:8020`.
+With Vagrant that url will be: `hdfs://master.ambaricluster.local:8020`.

-    For Greenplum, you must accept the license agreement, input a admin user password, and give a path to the location of the Greenplum installation zip archive (can be downloaded from Pivotal.
+    For Greenplum, you must accept the license agreement, input a admin user password, and give a path to the location of the Greenplum installation zip archive (the one downloaded in installation's step 2).
+The archive's path should be `/vagrant/artifacts/{GreenplumArchiveName}.zip` for the master node.

 9. Now we're installing!
 If everything goes to plan you'll have a fully provisioned cluster in just a few minutes!